-In a statement, orthopaedic surgeon and AAOS spokesperson Alan S. Hilibrand said doctors are urging gamers and smartphone users to be mindful of their surroundings.
+In a statement, the orthopedic surgeon and AAOS spokesperson, Alan S. Hilibrand, said doctors are urging gamers and smartphone users to be mindful of their surroundings.
 Hilibrand said walking while looking at a phone can result in serious injuries including sprains, broken bones or even death.

 “We love that these games a bringing children and adults outdoors and encouraging exercise,” Hilibrand said.
 “But we also want everyone to be mindful of their surroundings as they enjoy this activity.”

 According to a recent AAOS study, nearly four out of 10 Americans have witnessed a distracted walking incident and roughly 25 percent have had a close-encounter themselves.

 Most Americans already believe distracted walking is a ‘serious’ issue but usually, the blame is placed on others, with 76 percent saying “other people” are walking distracted, the survey found.
 That leaves safety advocates with a conundrum: clearly, the phone is distracting – so distracting you may not even realize you’re distracted.

 “All it takes is a split second for things to go wrong and pedestrians are most vulnerable,” Barnes said.
 “Although some smartphone apps encourage exercise and healthy lifestyles, it’s just as important to look up and notice the world around you – at the very least, it could prevent a serious accident.”

 The AAOS also listed some tips to stay injury free when walking with or without your smartphone” including:

 - Focus on people and obstacles around you

 - Never walk into an intersection while looking at an electronic device

 - Cross streets carefully at traffic lights, if possible